LastExceed/LastExceed/README.md

 * Extremely good at explaining things, logical/abstract thinking, and fast learning
 * Not so good at dealing with other people's emotions
 * Brutally honest
-* Loves questioning and rethinking fundamentals (e.g. conventions, status quo, ect)
+* Loves questioning and rethinking fundamentals (conventions, status quo, etc)
 * Hates hustle culture and everything related to it
-* tabs > spaces (but consistency above all)
+* tabs > spaces (but uniformity above all)